The Naked Gun (2025 film): Plot

 Frank finds the journalist murdered and is easily tricked into incriminating himself.
 He flees in the electric car, but Cane overrides the controls and attempts to kill Frank just as he did to Simon.
 Frank blows out the windshield, but is trapped again by the car driving head-on into balloons, bees, and a replacement windshield.
 He accidentally activates Clippy, who helpfully unlocks the doors.
 Meanwhile, Police Squad has been decommissioned.
-Beth reveals that Simon feared the misuse of the P.L.O.T.
-Device, but Frank suspects that Beth is using him and angrily leaves her home.
+Beth reveals that Simon feared the misuse of the "P.L.O.T.
+Device", but Frank suspects that Beth is using him and angrily leaves her home.

-Frank captures Cane's henchman Gustafson and frightens him into confessing to Cane's plan to activate the P.L.O.T.
-Device at the New Year's ball drop at a mixed martial arts match.
-Frank heads to the match at the "Ponzi-scheme.com Arena", equipped with an earpiece that blocks the P.L.O.T.
-Device's influence.
+Frank captures Cane's henchman Gustafson and frightens him into confessing to Cane's plan to activate the "P.L.O.T.
+Device" at the New Year's ball drop at a mixed martial arts match.
+Frank heads to the match at the "Ponzi-scheme.com Arena", equipped with an earpiece that blocks the "P.L.O.T.
+Devices influence.
 Beth plans to kill Cane, but he sees this coming as telegraphed in her book.
-Frank finds the P.L.O.T.
-Device inside the New Year's balls, but he loses his pants as he accidentally activates the lowering mechanism, indecently exposing himself to the entire audience, leading them to not respect his order to evacuate.
-Cane prematurely activates the P.L.O.T.
-Device, and mindless violence erupts throughout the city.
-Frank fights through innocents by ricocheting ejected handgun magazines, but cannot catch up with Cane, who is escaping on his motorbike.
+Frank finds the "P.L.O.T.
+Device" inside the New Year's balls, but he loses his pants as he accidentally activates the lowering mechanism, indecently exposing himself to the entire audience, leading them to not respect his order to evacuate.
+Cane prematurely activates the "P.L.O.T.
+Device", and mindless violence erupts throughout the city.
+Frank fights through innocents by ricocheting ejected handgun magazines, but cannot catch up with Cane, who is escaping on his electric motorbike.
 His father's spirit arrives as an owl, airlifting Frank and blinding Cane with its excrement.
 Cane folds in agony after one punch to the gut.
 Beth arrives, ready to shoot Cane in revenge, but Frank talks her down.
-Frank and Beth use the P.L.O.T.
-Device to calm the crowd and embrace lovingly as Cane is arrested.
-In the aftermath, as the credits roll, Frank faces "investigation" by "Internal Affairs" – actually the name of a tropical resort, where he spends his time with Beth.
+Frank and Beth use the "P.L.O.T.
+Device" to calm the crowd and embrace lovingly as Cane is arrested.
+In the aftermath, as the credits roll, Frank faces "investigation" by "Internal Affairs"—actually the name of a tropical resort, where he spends his time with Beth.

-Later on, in a post-credits scene, "Weird Al" Yankovic attempts to perform a show in Cane's bunker, only to find it completely empty and gets frustrated and confused in the process.
+In a post-credits scene, "Weird Al" Yankovic attempts to perform a show in Cane's bunker, only to find it completely empty, and gets frustrated and confused in the process.